observablehq/plot/README.md

 ## Transforms

 TODO Describe how transforms derive channels and mark indexes.
+Transforms compute new mark options.
+Some transforms take a mark’s *options*, while other transforms take transform-specific options as the first argument.
+In all cases, the transform returns a new *options* object you can pass to a mark — or another transform, when you wish to compose transforms.

 TODO All marks support the following basic transforms: